jgarcia2411/jgarcia2411.github.io/index.md

   </div>
 </div>

-### <a name="Jose's page"></a>Jose's page
+### <a name="Jose's page"></a>Jose's Portfolio
 <center><img src="/assets/pics/perfil.jpg" alt="Jose" style="width:500px;height:650px;"></center>

 <a>
 Welcome to my <a href="https://jgarcia2411.github.io/pages/pubs.html">Porfolio of projects</a> page!
-Here you will alos find information about my journey as a graduate student in Data Analytics at George Washington University.
+Here you will find information about my journey as a graduate student in Data Analytics at George Washington University.
 </a>